Cervical cancerDysplasia; Human papillomavirus

 Atypical Glandular Cells and Adenocarcinoma

 Atypical glandular cells pose a higher risk for the presence of cancerous changes than atypical squamous cells.
-Women with atypical glandular cells need colposcopy, and endocervical and endometrial testing, to rule out the presence of cancer.
+Women with atypical glandular cells need a pelvic ultrasound, colposcopy, and endocervical and endometrial testing, to rule out the presence of cancer.
 Adenocarcinoma refers to glandular cells that are cancerous.

 Colposcopy and Biopsy